 Pros and Cons for the Spousal Support Payer

-As the spousal support payer, one of the most obvious benefits of making a lump sum alimony payment is that you will no longer have any future obligations to make payments to your ex-spouse.
-Not only that, a lump sum also removes the possibility that your spouse will require you to maintain life insurance in order to safeguard alimony payments after your death.
+As the spousal support payer, one of the most obvious benefits of making a single payment is that you will no longer have any future obligations to make payments to your ex-spouse.
+Not only that, but a doing so also removes the possibility that your spouse will require you to maintain life insurance in order to safeguard alimony payments after your death.

-If you do not have the ability to make a lump sum payment, you might be able to borrow, but the interest charges on this type of loan are typically non-deductible, which would increase the cost of the transaction.
+If you do not have the ability to make a one-time payment, you might be able to borrow, but the interest charges on this type of loan are typically non-deductible, which would increase the cost of the transaction.